SRanuluge/data-structures-algorithms/README.md

 <img src="https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54" />

-### An open source repository, dedicated to empowering enthusiasts in mastering `data structures and algorithms` using anu language!.
+### An open source repository, dedicated to empowering enthusiasts in mastering `data structures and algorithms` using any language!.

 This repository tailored to coding enthusiasts passionate about data structures and algorithms.